kyle-annen/widget_marketplace/README.md

 This is the base web framework.

 #### phoenix_ecto
-This is the plugin integrates phoenix and ecot
+This is the plugin which integrates phoenix and ecto

 #### phoenix_html
-This plugin provids many methods for creating html markup dynamically using helpers.
+This plugin provides many methods for creating html markup dynamically using helpers.

 #### phoenix_live_dashboard
 This plugin now ships with phoenix.
 Link is removed, but can still be visited at `http://localhost:4000/dashboard`